 As part of its commitment to sustainable forests, Corner Brook Pulp and Paper Ltd. is certified to two environmental standards, the ISO 14001 Environmental Management System, and a Sustainable Forest Management System.
 By satisfying the requirements of these standards Corner Brook Pulp and Paper Ltd. is ensuring its timber limits are being managed in an environmentally-sound manner while considering all the values of the forest.

-Public input and participation is a requirement for certification to the CSA Z809 Sustainable Forest Management Standard.
-To further meet this requirement Corner Brook Pulp and Paper formed a Public Advisory Committee, to provide organized and regular input into the Company’s Sustainable Forest Management Plan (see link below).
+Public input and participation is a requirement for certification to the SFI Forest Management Standard.
+Corner Brook Pulp and Paper has a Public Advisory Committee, providing stakeholder input that contributes to the operational planning process.
 The Public Advisory Committee currently consists of ~ 30 members representing private citizens, towns, outdoor clubs and associations, union, government, harvesting contractors, environmental groups, aboriginals, and development boards.
 Please contact us for more information, or if you are interested in joining the Public Advisory Committee.

 We invite your feedback on our Sustainable Forest Management Plan, forest and management practices, logging activities, and Company roads – any subject you would like to address or discuss.

-Click here to open Audit Report SAI Global CSA 2017
+Click here to open Audit Report SAI Global ISO 2020

-Click here to open Audit Report SAI Global ISO 2018
+Click here to open SFI Public Summary Report 2020